 NEW HUFFINGTON POST COLUMN

-I kicked off 2013 with a new column on the Huffington Post.
-My column will explore the fascinating ways women are using digital media to mobilize for change across the globe.
+I kicked off the year with a new column on the Huffington Post.
+My column explores the fascinating ways women are using digital media to mobilize for change across the globe.
 First Up: "The Day Women of the Congo Seized Control of the Internet" and "'Access to the Internet is Life' say Women Across the World" which discusses the new report I had the opportunity to consult on - "Women and the Web" that examines how we can bridge the digital gender divide.

 HONORED WITH SPIRITUAL LEADERSHIP AWARD